monomon/neovim-config/README.md

 #### How do I use these files?
 First, you'll (obviously) need [Neovim](https://github.com/neovim/neovim), though ordinary [Vim](https://github.com/vim/vim) may work also (but the following instructions will not work for Vim).
 You need to clone this repository and move it to $XDG_CONFIG_HOME/nvim.

 In order to use vim-colors-solarized, you will need to download and install the solarized colorschemes for your terminal emulator.
 Without the solarized colorscheme enabled, your vim session will look very ugly.
-If you really don't want to use the solarized colorscheme or can't use it because your terminal emulator doesn't support it, comment lines 51-53 in init.vim.
+If you really don't want to use the solarized colorscheme or can't use it because your terminal emulator doesn't support it, comment lines 51-53 and line 67, and uncomment line 72 in init.vim.

 Vim-airline is set up to use powerline symbols.
 If you don't already have pre-patched Powerline fonts, you can clone the powerline/fonts repo and run install.sh from inside the repository.
 Clone it with: